zhangxmlab/zhangxmlab.github.io/_pages/contact.md

 ---
 # Perspective Students

-I am recruiting 1-2 graduate students majoring in Land Resource and Ecological Economics every year, If you are interested in any aspect of my current research or any work I have done in the past, please feel free to contact me.
+I am recruiting 1-2 graduate students majoring in Land Resource and Ecological Economics every year.
+If you are interested in any aspect of my current research or any work I have done in the past, please feel free to contact me.
 Welcome to join us.

 # Address